tsano430/alpha-nmf/README.md

 Abstract
 --------

-A novel Newton-type algorithm for nonnegative matrix factorization based on $\alpha$-divergence is proposed in this paper.
+A novel Newton-type algorithm for nonnegative matrix factorization based on α-divergence is proposed in this paper.
 The proposed algorithm is a cyclic coordinate descent algorithm that decreases the objective function value along one coordinate direction at a time by using a damped Newton method for monotone equations.
 It is proved that the proposed algorithm has the global convergence property in the sense of Zangwill.
-It is also shown experimentally that the proposed algorithm is fast, independent of the value of $\alpha$ while conventional algorithms become very slow for some values of $\alpha$.
+It is also shown experimentally that the proposed algorithm is fast, independent of the value of α while conventional algorithms become very slow for some values of α.

 Install LAPACKE/CBLAS
 ---------------------